lpogic/kredki/readme.md

 If you develop kredki API only, you can use `rake run` task to test your changes.
 This command creates sketch/sketch.rb file (if missing) and runs it using draft _kredki_ version.

 If you develop _kredki_ dependencies for Windows/Linux, you can make steps below:
-1. Call `rake config`, which generates OS dependent configuration template.
+1. Run `rake config`, which generates OS dependent configuration template.
 Then open it, install/clone nessesary utilities and customize paths.
-1. Call `rake sdl:build` to build SDL binary.
+1. `rake sdl:build` to build SDL binary.
-1. Call `rake thorvg:build` to build ThorVG binary.
+1. `rake thorvg:build` to build ThorVG binary.
-1. Call `rake build` to build Pastele binary and update _kredki_ binaries.
+1. `rake build` to build Pastele binary and update _kredki_ binaries.
 1. The last step is usually `rake run` or just `rake` to check if everything is ok.

 If you are developing _kredki_ dependencies for a different environment, you can create custom build tasks based on those for Windows or Linux.

-## Updates
+## Last updates

-- Work in progress
+- [2026-04-13] Changing repository access to public.

 ## Contact